digitalshawn/eot-transitions/README.md

-# eot-transitions
+# End of Term Transitions

 # Project Background
-Archives unleashed 3 - characterizing change during US Presidential transitions
+Archives Unleashed 3 - interested in characterizing change in web archives during and across US Presidential transitions.
+The project was started...

-# Some metrics for measuring change
+# Metrics for measuring change
+The team brainstormed various achievable metrics for observing change in the web presence of each administration.
+The results and methods used to calculate each are described below:

 ## Side-by-Side Visual